B2GL/project-launcher/README.md

 ### 1.0.0

-Initial release of Project Launcher:
+Initial release of Multi Project Launcher:
 - Create and manage project groups
 - Add/remove projects from groups
 - Open projects individually or as groups